dotnet/aspire/docs/specs/IDE-execution.md

 {
     "launch_configurations": [
         {
+            // Indicates the type of the launch configuration.
+            // This is a required property for all kinds of launch configurations.
-            "type": "csharp",
+            "type": "project",

-            "project_path": "(Path to C# project file for the program)",
+            "project_path": "(Path to Visual Studio project file for the program)",

             // ... other launch configuration properties
         }
     ]